 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Reading and Math intervention through both dedicated courses and after-school programs of support.
 Meal Kit Distribution for nonstudent days during Winter Break and Spring Break.
 Given the identified academic underperformance of English Learners, foster youth, low-income, and students with disabilities, professional learning for staff members will include training on SLP, UDL, and MTSS models of support, Career Technical Education, and ELD standards.
-And given the number of unduplicated students who often do not have regular meals, the District will continue to set aside funding for meal kit distribution to students during non- student days during Winter Break and Spring Break.
+And given the number of unduplicated students who often do not have regular meals, the District will continue to set aside funding for meal kit distribution to students during non-student days during Winter Break and Spring Break.
 Scope: LEA-wide 2.5 Action: Expanded Library Services Need: the LCAP survey, DAC, and DELAC responses indicated a desire to extend library hours and services to support students outside Therefore, District schools will continue to extend library services through the support of a Library Technician at each District school and extend library hours through additional hourly pay for certificated and/or classified staff to facilitate before, during, and after school library services.
-Graduation rate Semester grades CAASPP results of the normal school day.
-In addition, It is often the case that students experiencing homelessness and students from low-income families do not have adequate space and These actions, though offered LEA-wide, will primarily benefit the unduplicated student populations.
-Again, it is the expectation/belief of the District that
+Graduation rate Semester grades CAASPP results 2024 25 1 222 of the normal school day.
+In addition, It is often the case that students experiencing homelessness and students from low-income families do not have adequate space and I Control and Accountability Plan for Fullerton Joint Union These actions, though offered LEA-wide, will primarily benefit the unduplicated student populations.
+Again, it is the expectation/belief of the District that Page 56 of 1